zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_gep.rst

 .. option:: --gep-zero-inflation

     Specifies whether to include zero inflation in the GEP header.
-Default is *True*.
+Default is *False*.

 .. option:: --gep-parallel-embedding